kostin-a/adverity/README.md

 Here it is Kotlin/SpringBoot solution for given assigment.
 Main idea is to use SpringEL as a parser for expression and calculate group-by, filter, and fields values dinamically by SpringEL framework.
 ## Usage and main syntax

-Central object of the model is:
+Central model class is `ClickRow` which is the abstaction for the row in data csv:

 ```kotlin
 data class ClickRow (